New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 1. Easy Access to China

 Regarding a strategic location with China, Hong Kong is often the first that comes to mind because it is right next to China.
 Its proximity to China enables businesses in Hong Kong to expand to the Greater China market.
-This is because The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) is a free trade agreement made between Mainland of China and Hong Kong.
+This is because The Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA) is a free trade agreement made between Mainland China and Hong Kong.

 There are four key areas where businesses in Hong Kong can benefit from CEPA, and they are: